Arnold Johan Messenius: Early life

-Arnold was born at Gdańsk, the son of the historian Johannes Messenius and Lucia Grothusen, daughter of Arnold Grothusen.
+Arnold was born at Danzig (modern-day Gdańsk), the son of the historian Johannes Messenius and Lucia Grothusen, daughter of Arnold Grothusen.
 The Grothusens were members of the old Livonian nobility.
 Arnold Johan spent much of his youth in the fortress of Kajaneborg in Finland, where his father had been imprisoned on suspicion of being a Catholic and collaborating with the king of Poland Sigismund III Vasa and the Jesuits.

 His father was sentenced to death in July 1616, but the king changed the sentence to prison, probably for life.
 During his imprisonment, Johannes Messenius wrote the Scandia illustrata, a history of the Nordic countries in 14 volumes.
 The work treated Sweden's history from the Genesis flood narrative to Messenius' own time.
 When Messenius suspected that the government wanted to publish this work in its own name, he demanded freedom for his son, Arnold, who was also imprisoned, and free passage for himself to wherever he wished.
 Shortly after Johannes Messenius died, the government offered his widow, Lucia Grothusen, 500 Swedish riksdaler for Scandia illustrata.
 However, she left the kingdom with the manuscripts.